 For Intertie System Resources except Dynamic Resources and VERs, the user (with Primary or Secondary permissions) has the option to accept, partially accept or decline the instruction.
 The accept amount may be any value between zero and a MW threshold described in detail in the BPM for Market Operations.
-The user is allowed to provide a response or undo a response at any time within a 5 minute window.
+The user is allowed to provide a response or undo a response at any time within a 15 minute window after HASP publishes

 If the user does not respond within the 5 minute window, ADS automatically responds with a "Timed-out" and the supplemental portion of the instruction will be forcibly accepted.
-The CAISO dispatcher may modify the response up until the close of the instruction cycle at 45 minutes after the hour.
+The CAISO dispatcher may modify the response at the request of the user up until XX:20 (T-40) before the operating hour of the award.